AnimeKaizoku/SaitamaRobot/README.md

 ## How to setup/deploy.

 ### Read these notes carefully before proceeding
- - Edit any mentions of @SenkuSupport to your own support chat.
+ - Edit any mentions of @SenkuSupport to your own support chat
- - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot.
-[See this](https://github.com/AnimeKaizoku/SaitamaRobot/blob/shiken/SaitamaRobot/__main__.py#L25)
+ - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot [See this](https://github.com/FtSasaki/SaitamaRobot/blob/shiken/SaitamaRobot/__main__.py#L25)
- - Lastly, if you are found to run this repo without the code being open sourced or the repository link not mentioned in the bot, we will push a gban for you in our network because of being in violation of the license, you are free to be a dick and not respect the open source code (we do not mind) but we will not be having you around our chats.
+ - Lastly, if you are found to run this repo without the code being open sourced or the repository link not mentioned in the bot, we will push a gban for you in our network because of being in violation of the license, you are free to be a dick and not respect the open source code (we do not mind) but we will not be having you around our chats
+ - This repo does not come with technical support, so DO NOT come to us asking help about deploy/console errors

 <details>
   <summary>Steps to deploy on Heroku !! </summary>